tap-turner

 They provide a convenient, effective, and stylish way of applying a non-slip surface to your bath without ruining the aesthetic of your home décor.
 Unlike a normal bath mat, which has the prospect of moving or causing you to feel unstable, once stuck down, non-slip bath discs remain in place.

 These discs are also comfortable, non-abrasive and will not irritate your bare skin.
 They’re also super hygienic.
-You clean them alongside your bath and due to the lack of extreme textures, they will not harbor bacteria like a regular bath mat, making cleaning quick and easy.
+You clean them alongside your bath and due to the lack of extreme textures, they will not harbour bacteria like a regular bath mat, making cleaning quick and easy.

 2. Hair Washing Aids